natescode/silicon/docs/basics.md

 ## Types

-arbitrarily sized types like Zig?
+**Arbitrarily sized types like Zig?**

-Silicon has a sound and robust but simple type system.
+Silicon has a sound and robust type system that map well to WASM / JS.

 There are 7 base types:

 `opaque` - for opaque external reference types

 `vec` - v128 for WASM.
 For SIMD instructions.

 `atom` - a type with only one value, itself.
-I.E `true` and `false` are built in atoms.
+I.E `$true` and `$false` are built in atoms.

 `bool` - boolean `true` or `false`